 Click Create API key, give it a descriptive name (for example,

-ci-pipeline or zapier-integration), and confirm.Public endpoint (no auth required)
+ci-pipeline or zapier-integration), and confirm.3

 Your organization’s